mgsosna/mattsosna.com/_posts/ml/2022-12-31-Precision-recall.md

 ## Footnotes
 #### 1. [Intro](#)
 Google only has [150,000 employees](https://www.macrotrends.net/stocks/charts/GOOG/alphabet/number-of-employees), to put the infeasibility of hiring 100,000 reviewers in perspective.
+The number is actually probably more like 101,000: for simplicity, we're omitting the reviewers we'd need to handle [user appeals](https://www.tspa.org/curriculum/ts-fundamentals/content-moderation-and-operations/user-appeals/).
+Sometimes a reviewer makes a mistake and takes down a benign video, and a user complains.
+We'd need some extra workers to handle _re-reviewing_ videos.

 #### 2. [Intro](#intro)
 The major point in this paragraph is that models generate predictions, which have inherent uncertainty relative to human review.
 But a whole separate, more uncomfortable issue is that human review has uncertainty, too!
 Even experts disagree with one another, and reviewers themselves can be inconsistent.